onap/oom/docs/oom_developer_guide.rst

 One of the artifacts that OOM/Kubernetes uses to deploy ONAP components is the deployment specification, yet another yaml file.
-Within these deployment specs are a number of parameters as shown in the following mariadb example:
+Within these deployment specs are a number of parameters as shown in the following example:

 .. code-block:: yaml

-  apiVersion: extensions/v1beta1
+  apiVersion: apps/v1
-  kind: Deployment
+  kind: StatefulSet
   metadata:
+    labels:
+      app.kubernetes.io/name: zookeeper
+      helm.sh/chart: zookeeper
+      app.kubernetes.io/component: server
+      app.kubernetes.io/managed-by: Tiller
+      app.kubernetes.io/instance: onap-oof
-    name: mariadb
+    name: onap-oof-zookeeper
+    namespace: onap
   spec:
     <...>
+    replicas: 3
+    selector:
+      matchLabels:
+        app.kubernetes.io/name: zookeeper
+        app.kubernetes.io/component: server
+        app.kubernetes.io/instance: onap-oof
+    serviceName: onap-oof-zookeeper-headless
     template:
+      metadata:
+        labels:
+          app.kubernetes.io/name: zookeeper
+          helm.sh/chart: zookeeper
+          app.kubernetes.io/component: server
+          app.kubernetes.io/managed-by: Tiller
+          app.kubernetes.io/instance: onap-oof
+      spec:
         <...>
-      spec:
-        hostname: mariadb
+        affinity:
         containers:
-        - args:
-          image: nexus3.onap.org:10001/mariadb:10.1.11
-          name: "mariadb"
-          env:
-            - name: MYSQL_ROOT_PASSWORD
-              value: password
-            - name: MARIADB_MAJOR
+        - name: zookeeper
-              value: "10.1"
           <...>
-        imagePullSecrets:
+          image: gcr.io/google_samples/k8szk:v3
+          imagePullPolicy: Always
+          <...>
+          ports:
+          - containerPort: 2181
+            name: client
+            protocol: TCP
+          - containerPort: 3888
+            name: election
+            protocol: TCP
+          - containerPort: 2888
-        - name: onap-docker-registry-key
+            name: server
+            protocol: TCP
+          <...>

-Note that within the deployment specification, one of the container arguments is the key/value pair image: nexus3.onap.org:10001/mariadb:10.1.11 which specifies the version of the mariadb software to deploy.
-Although the deployment specifications greatly simplify deployment, maintenance of the deployment specifications themselves become problematic as software versions change over time or as different versions are required for different deployments.
-For example, if the R&D team needs to deploy a newer version of mariadb than what is currently used in the production environment, they would need to clone the deployment specification and change this value.
+Note that within the statefulset specification, one of the container arguments is the key/value pair image: gcr.io/google_samples/k8szk:v3 which specifies the version of the zookeeper software to deploy.
+Although the statefulset specifications greatly simplify statefulset, maintenance of the statefulset specifications themselves become problematic as software versions change over time or as different versions are required for different statefulsets.
+For example, if the R&D team needs to deploy a newer version of mariadb than what is currently used in the production environment, they would need to clone the statefulset specification and change this value.
 Fortunately, this problem has been solved with the templating capabilities of Helm.

-The following example shows how the deployment specifications are modified to incorporate Helm templates such that key/value pairs can be defined outside of the deployment specifications and passed during instantiation of the component.
+The following example shows how the statefulset specifications are modified to incorporate Helm templates such that key/value pairs can be defined outside of the statefulset specifications and passed during instantiation of the component.

 .. code-block:: yaml

-  apiVersion: extensions/v1beta1
+  apiVersion: apps/v1
-  kind: Deployment
+  kind: StatefulSet
   metadata:
-    name: mariadb
-    namespace: "{{ .Values.nsPrefix }}-mso"
+    name: {{ include "common.fullname" . }}
+    namespace: {{ include "common.namespace" . }}
+    labels: {{- include "common.labels" . | nindent 4 }}
   spec:
+    replicas: {{ .Values.replicaCount }}
+    selector:
+      matchLabels: {{- include "common.matchLabels" . | nindent 6 }}
+    # serviceName is only needed for StatefulSet
+    # put the postfix part only if you have add a postfix on the service name
+    serviceName: {{ include "common.servicename" . }}-{{ .Values.service.postfix }}
     <...>
     template:
-      <...>
-      spec:
-        hostname: mariadb
-        containers:
-        - args:
-          image: {{ .Values.image.mariadb }}
-          imagePullPolicy: {{ .Values.pullPolicy }}
-          name: "mariadb"
-          env:
-            - name: MYSQL_ROOT_PASSWORD
-              value: password
-            - name: MARIADB_MAJOR
-              value: "10.1"
-        <...>
-        imagePullSecrets:
-        - name: "{{ .Values.nsPrefix }}-docker-registry-key"apiVersion: extensions/v1beta1
-  kind: Deployment
       metadata:
-    name: mariadb
-    namespace: "{{ .Values.nsPrefix }}-mso"
+        labels: {{- include "common.labels" . | nindent 8 }}
+        annotations: {{- include "common.tplValue" (dict "value" .Values.podAnnotations "context" $) | nindent 8 }}
+        name: {{ include "common.name" . }}
       spec:
         <...>
-    template:
-      <...>
-      spec:
-        hostname: mariadb
         containers:
-        - args:
+          - name: {{ include "common.name" . }}
-          image: {{ .Values.image.mariadb }}
+            image: {{ .Values.image }}
-          imagePullPolicy: {{ .Values.pullPolicy }}
+            imagePullPolicy: {{ .Values.global.pullPolicy | default .Values.pullPolicy }}
+            ports:
+            {{- range $index, $port := .Values.service.ports }}
+              - containerPort: {{ $port.port }}
+                name: {{ $port.name }}
+            {{- end }}
+            {{- range $index, $port := .Values.service.headlessPorts }}
+              - containerPort: {{ $port.port }}
-          name: "mariadb"
+                name: {{ $port.name }}
-          env:
-            - name: MYSQL_ROOT_PASSWORD
-              value: password
-            - name: MARIADB_MAJOR
-              value: "10.1"
+            {{- end }}
             <...>
-        imagePullSecrets:
-        - name: "{{ .Values.nsPrefix }}-docker-registry-key"

-This version of the deployment specification has gone through the process of templating values that are likely to change between deployments.
-Note that the image is now specified as: image: {{ .Values.image.mariadb }} instead of a string used previously.
-During the deployment phase, Helm (actually the Helm sub-component Tiller) substitutes the {{ .. }} entries with a variable defined in a values.yaml file.
+This version of the statefulset specification has gone through the process of templating values that are likely to change between statefulsets.
+Note that the image is now specified as: image: {{ .Values.image }} instead of a string used previously.
+During the statefulset phase, Helm (actually the Helm sub-component Tiller) substitutes the {{ .. }} entries with a variable defined in a values.yaml file.
 The content of this file is as follows:

 .. code-block:: yaml

-  nsPrefix: onap
-  pullPolicy: IfNotPresent
+  <...>
-  image:
+  image: gcr.io/google_samples/k8szk:v3
-    readiness: oomk8s/readiness-check:2.0.0
-    mso: nexus3.onap.org:10001/openecomp/mso:1.0-STAGING-latest
-    mariadb: nexus3.onap.org:10001/mariadb:10.1.11
+  replicaCount: 3
+  <...>

-Within the values.yaml file there is an image section with the key/value pair
-mariadb: nexus3.onap.org:10001/mariadb:10.1.11 which is the same value used in the non-templated version.
-Once all of the substitutions are complete, the resulting deployment specification ready to be used by Kubernetes.
+Within the values.yaml file there is an image key with the value `gcr.io/google_samples/k8szk:v3` which is the same value used in the non-templated version.
+Once all of the substitutions are complete, the resulting statefulset specification ready to be used by Kubernetes.

-Also note that in this example, the namespace key/value pair is specified in the values.yaml file.
-This key/value pair will be global across the entire ONAP deployment and is therefore a prime example of where configuration hierarchy can be very useful.

-When creating a deployment template consider the use of default values if appropriate.
+When creating a template consider the use of default values if appropriate.
 Helm templating has built in support for DEFAULT values, here is an example:

 .. code-block:: yaml